0xADE1A1DE/USLH/PoC/condition/README.md

 ### fix
 No matter `$val` is 1 or 0.
 The timing result should always indicates a cache miss on accessing *global_variable2*

+## Auto Test Script
+(Thanks code provided by anonymous reviewers in USENIX Security AE)

+After compiling the code, you could also run the auto_plot.py script to check the timing distribution.